Dino Beganovic: 2023

-In qualifying for the event at Silverstone, an engine issue befell his car before he could set a flying lap, forcing him to start from last place.
+In qualifying for the event at Silverstone, an engine issue befell Beganovic's car before he could set a flying lap, forcing him to start from last place.
 Despite gaining a total of 33 places throughout the two races, Beganovic was forced to cope with his first non-scoring round of the campaign.
 A swift bounce-back in Budapest followed as he secured another front row start in qualifying, before maintaining his position to finish in second place in the feature race, trailing teammate Zak O'Sullivan by two seconds at the finish.
 He experienced a disappointing weekend in Spa-Francorchamps, as contact with Gabriel Bortoleto in the sprint race caused Beganovic to receive a penalty and drop out of the points, whilst a wrong strategy on a damp track meant he finished down in 16th place.
 In the Monza season finale, Beganovic's lap was deleted in qualifying, confining him to 23rd.
 However, he made up places during the races, securing ninth place and points in the season-ending feature race.
 Beganovic finished his rookie Formula 3 season sixth in the standings with 96 points and four podiums, being the highest placed driver not to win a race.

 Beganovic remained with Prema for post-season testing in Jerez, where he set the fastest time overall on the second day.
 He would compete in the Macau Grand Prix with Prema, alongside Aron and Minì.
 After finishing fourth in the qualification race, Beganovic crashed out of the main race whilst attempting an overtake for second place on Minì.